ethersphere/bee-js/README.md

 - Consult our [open issues](https://github.com/ethersphere/bee-js/issues) and take on one of them
 - Help our tests reach 100% coverage!
-- Join us in our [Mattermost chat](https://beehive.ethswarm.org/swarm/channels/swarm-javascript) if you have questions or want to give feedback
+- Join us in our [Discord chat](https://discord.gg/wdghaQsGq5) in the #develop-on-swarm channel if you have questions or want to give feedback

 ### Setup